 While not as affected by Australia’s isolation as mammals and reptiles, Australia’s birds are also very unique.
 For starters, most birds in the world can trace their lineage to Australia, meaning that their ancestors have evolved here.
 Consequently, Australia is home to 10% of the world’s birds.
 And out of about 830 Australian bird species, 45% are unique to the continent.
 Here are some of our most unusual and unique birds.

 The emu is the most iconic bird of the Australian Outback and the world’s second-largest bird after its African cousin – the ostrich.
 Apart from their looks, the most interesting thing about emus is their breeding behaviour.
 It’s almost the exact opposite strategy to all other birds.

 The female emu mates with different males and lays several clutches of eggs.
 And that’s about it for her part.
-It is the male who incubates the eggs, on its own, barely eating or drinking until the eggs hatch, and loosing a lot of weight in the process.
+It is the male who incubates the eggs on its own, barely eating or drinking until the eggs hatch and losing a lot of weight in the process.

 Like the emus, cassowary females court the males, lay a clutch of eggs, and promptly walk away to court another male and lay another clutch.
 The male dutifully incubates the eggs for about 50 days, then protects the chicks for about a year, after which he chases them away.

 Australia is home to one-sixth of the world’s parrots.
 Out of 330 parrot species that inhabit our planet, 56 are found in Australia.
 With their stunning looks and entertaining behaviour, parrots are some of the most famous Australian birds.